dotnet/docs-maui/docs/user-interface/images/app-icons.md

 # [Tizen](#tab/tizen)

 The icon Tizen uses is specified in the Tizen manifest, which is located at _Platforms\\Tizen\\tizen-manifest.xml_.
 The `manifest/ui-application/icon` node value identifies the icon resource.
 The value of this node follows this format: `{name}.xhigh.png`.
-The value for `{name}` is derived from the .NET MAUI project file's `<MauiIcon>` entry, specifically the file name defined by the `Include` attribute, without its path or extension.
+The value for `{name}` is derived from the .NET MAUI project file's `<MauiIcon>` item, specifically the file name defined by the `Include` attribute, without its path or extension.

 Consider the following example, which defines the resource `Resources\AppIcon\healthapp.png` as the icon: